HOW TO APPLY GEL STAIN TO FINISHED WOOD | VIDEO TUTORIAL

 If you’re unsure, I suggest buying a few stains and testing them in an inconspicuous area of your project.
 If you’re still not 100% happy, you can MIX Gel Stains or layer them.
 They are very versatile and it’s fun to play around to get the look your after.

 HOW TO APPLY THE GEL STAIN

 Once you’ve decided on a color, open the can and give it a good stir.
 Using a shop towel, applicator pad, chip brush, or lint-free rag, apply the gel stain working in manageable areas.
 I’m working with these doors propped up against my studio wall.
-Because Gel Stain is thick, like a pudding or shoe polish, there’s no dripping.
+Because Gel Stain is thick, like pudding or shoe polish, there is no need to worry about dripping.

 After it’s applied, wipe the stain back and smooth it out with the tool of your choice.
 For these doors, I used an applicator pad and then a shop towel to get the look I liked.

 Thin even layers give the best results.
 And if the first coat is not dark enough, you can always apply additional layers to darken the effect.
-Here’s the finished look.
+Here’s the finished look on the left and the before on the right.
 Big difference don’t you think?

 Here’s a close-up.

 I’m SUPER happy with one coat.
 It really cut down on the yellow-orange stain and the grain is still showing through beautifully.